 If you looked forward to your school lunch break because your parent or guardian packed a Jiffy peanut butter sandwich, your childhood may be a lie.
 While both Jif and Skippy brands have lined store shelves, there’s never been a “Jiffy” brand.
 “They may have had a false memory by incorporating elements in the reconstruction process of Jif and Skippy,” Brewer says.
 “Now that’s encoded in their memory, and the false memory is what they’re remembering.
 They don’t remember the experience of seeing it but the experience of falsely remembering.”

 3. “Hello, Clarice”

-The tense meetings between imprisoned cannibal Hannibal Lecter and FBI agent Clarice Starling fueled 1991’s The Silence of the Lambs, based on the Thomas Harris novel.
-“Hello, Clarice” has become a default line reading for people looking to emulate Anthony Hopkins’s creepy Lecter.
+The tense meetings between imprisoned cannibal Hannibal Lecter (Anthony Hopkins) and FBI agent Clarice Starling (Jodi Foster) fueled 1991’s The Silence of the Lambs, based on the Thomas Harris novel.
+“Hello, Clarice” has become a default line reading for people looking to emulate Hopkins’s creepy Lecter.
 But the killer never says the line in the movie.
 Instead, he says “Good morning” when meeting Starling for the first time.
 People remember Lecter greeting Starling and remember him saying “Clarice” in a melodic tone, creating a false memory of a classic non-quote.
 “Your memory can try to recreate things based on available evidence using context cues,” Brewer says.

 4. The Fruit of the Loom Label